boringops-hq/boringops-articles/articles/2025-11-30-the_shower_that_ate_your_engineering_budget.md

 - Don't let vendors create urgency
 - Don't confuse movement with progress

-**Keep the bathtub.
-Keep the baby.
-Keep the bathwater.**
+**Keep the bathtub, the baby and the bathwater.**

-And if a vendor tries to sell you a communal shower, ask them why they're so interested in turning your $500 bathtub into their $10,000 revenue stream.
+And if a vendor tries to sell you a communal shower, simply state, 'We prioritize simplicity over architecture diagrams, and our bathtub is working perfectly'.

 ## Epilogue: The Subscription Economy